 On August 21, Jon Janowski was appointed by the County Executive to be the Interim Executive Director of the Department on Aging.
 This appointment was made for 90 days.
-Once this appointment expires, the County Executive can make another interim (i.e., 90-day) appointment, or hire a permanent Aging Unit Director.

 Provide assurances that the County will reconcile the issue of the absence of a titled, full-time aging director as required under the Elders Act by a specified date.